predoklesec said: Hi! I love your library! Do u know when is the 2.0 coming out? And where can someone donate ;D

 10:29 pm • 13 February 2012

-nilust asked: I have successfully uploaded the data manually~ Thanks a lot man~ But now I am thinking about uploading using a program~ You mentioned about the "leftover of a project which does exactly that", I am thinking is it possible for you to share the code? :) Thank you very much
+nilust said: I have successfully uploaded the data manually~ Thanks a lot man~ But now I am thinking about uploading using a program~ You mentioned about the "leftover of a project which does exactly that", I am thinking is it possible for you to share the code? :) Thank you very much

 That is an entirely reasonable request.
 It could end up helping others with example code that lets them focus on solving interesting problems rather than repeating library code.